All You Need to Know About Christmas in Norwich

 Whether you’re visiting for the first time or making a return trip to Norwich, you’re in the right place this Christmas.
 But we all have questions when going somewhere new.
 What’s the best way to get there?
 Where do I park?
 Where do I find toilets?
 Can I bring my dog?

 Don’t worry – we’ve got you covered this festive season.
+With Christmas markets from global to local, stores fronting magical windows and Christmas carols in a 900-year-old cloister.
 Read on for our Christmas in Norwich FAQs!
 And for even more recommendations, be sure to check out our City of Stories blogs!

 Frequently Asked Questions